corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/nodes/operating/_index.md

 ---

 In the Corda 5 Developer Preview, developers can expose Remote Procedure Call (RPC) functionality via a secure HTTP API.
-This lets you operate nodes without the internal RPC interface.

-Before you can operate your node using HTTP-RPC, you must:
+Before you can operate your node using the HTTP API for RPC (HTTP-RPC), you must:
 1. [Configure your node's `node.conf` file](configure-nodeconf.md).
 2. [Setup SSL encryption](setup-ssl-encryption.md).
 3. [Configure authentication and authorization](authentication/authentication.md).
 Nodes support both basic authentication and Azure Active Directory (AD) single sign-on (SSO).